d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 Since the model parameters contain gradients, the gradients of the second hidden layer and the third hidden layer are added together during backpropagation.
 :end_tab:

+:begin_tab:`pytorch`
+This example shows that the parameters of the third and fifth layer are tied.
+They are not just equal, they are represented by the same exact tensor.
+Thus, if we change one of the parameters, the other one changes, too.
+You might wonder,
+when parameters are tied
+what happens to the gradients?
+Since the model parameters contain gradients, the gradients of the third hidden layer and the fifth hidden layer are added together during backpropagation.
+:end_tab: